Ignema/RideAlong/README.md

 ### Running the project with containers

+If you want to run the containers seperately then you can pull them independently like so

+    # Frontend
+    docker pull docker.pkg.github.com/ignema/ridealong/frontend:1.0

+    # Backend
+    docker pull docker.pkg.github.com/ignema/ridealong/backend:1.0

+    # Don't forget to run a postgres container as well!!!

-If you want to use docker, you can simply run this command
+If you want to run the cluster at once, you can simply run this command

     docker-compose -p ridealong up